goldloti2/simple-discord-bot/README.md

 - Bug found, not fix yet
     - Coroutines won't clean up when reloading the cogs, thus notifiers will be setup multiple times.
 - Remove minor redundant codes in utils/log.py

+2021/11/30
+- cmds/shinycolors.py
+    - Move it into cmds/legacy/shinycolors.py.
+Bye shinycolors.
+- Fix bug: coroutines won't clean up when reloading the cogs
+- Fix bug: cmds/twitter.py won't make the directory for the new server
+- Minor code changes for logging